ncatlab/nlab-content/pages/9/1/0/0/19/content.md

 * The theory of [[directed graph|directed multipseudographs]] with a [[composition]] law and identity loops.
 This has given rise to the heavy use of diagrams in category theory.

 * A theory of [[type theory|type theories]].
-There is a bijection between categories and type theories.
+See objects as types and morphisms as mappings between types.
+Every categorys internal language is a type theory and every type theory of appropriate form defines a category, the type theorys free model.

 * A theory of [[deductive system]]s.
-There is a bijection between categories and deductive systems.
+By assimilating a categorys objects to statements or formulas and morphisms to deductions (or proofs) a category can be presented equationally as a certain kind of deductive system (with an equivalence relation on deductions).

 * A theory of [[presheaves]] with some properties on the full subcategory $[0] \overset{\rightarrow}{\underset{\rightarrow}\leftarrow} [1] \overset{\rightarrow}{\underset{\rightarrow}{\overset{\leftarrow}{\underset{\leftarrow}\rightarrow}}} [2]$ of $\Delta$.